 For all press enquiries about Classics for All, or for more information about our work, please contact Jules on 07809 256839 or send an email to email@example.com

 Our very own Exeter Network Coordinator, Jasmine Elmer, appeared on Teachers Talk Radio on Sunday 13 June 2021 to chat about her work for Classics for All.
-The conversation covered everything from what classics actually is to why it is important (‘it is such a varied subject, there’s something for everyone in it’), and crucially, why it should be taught in state schools.
-Among other things, Jasmine responded to the challenge that classics is an ‘elitist’ subject that holds no relevance in the 21st century, argued why we must not shy away from the uncomfortable elements of antiquity – such as slavery, violence, misogyny, and empire – and answered caller questions on learning Sanskrit, expanding the definition of classics to include other ancient cultures, and why the ancient world provides a valuable framework for thinking about modern dilemmas.
+The conversation covered everything from reasons to study classics (‘it is such a varied subject, there’s something for everyone in it’) to why it should be taught in state schools.
+Among other things, Jasmine contested the challenge that classics is an ‘elitist’ subject that holds no relevance in the 21st century, argued why we should not shy away from uncomfortable aspects of antiquity – such as slavery, violence, misogyny, and empire – and answered caller questions on learning Sanskrit and why the ancient world is a valuable framework for thinking about modern issues.

 - Melanie McDonagh